 Health Care Proxies and Durable Powers of Attorney

 Individuals may also be interested in having other types of legal documents drafted in order to have someone overview health care needs and to otherwise act on their behalf.
-These includes a Health Care Proxy and a Durable Power of Attorney.
+These include a Health Care Proxy and a Durable Power of Attorney.
 Once someone has been nominated to address these issues, a qualified estate attorney will usually charge between $500.00 and $1,500.00 to draft the necessary documents.

 Many seniors choose to have advance directives drafted by an attorney.
 These are also referred to as living wills.
 The number of individuals within this age bracket that have been doing so has steadily increased.
 In 2000, 47% of seniors had an advance directive.
 By 2010, this number increased to 72%.